Exporting to Saudi Arabia | Octagona Srl

 Exporting to Saudi Arabia, opportunities and requirements

-Exporting to Saudi Arabia is proving to be an attractive opportunity for Italian companies looking to expand internationally.
-Exports to the country are also favored by the relationship between Italy and Saudi Arabia, which are in fact expanding and consolidating on several fronts.
+Exporting to Saudi Arabia is proving to be an interesting opportunity for Italian companies looking to expand internationally.
+Exports to the country are also favored by relations between Italy and Saudi Arabia, which are in fact expanding and consolidating on several fronts.

-Italy aims to establish a strategic partnership with the nation as with the United Arab Emirates, extending cooperation to areas such as renewable energy, digital and space, and taking advantage of investment opportunities offered by the Saudi Vision 2030.
-This ambitious reform program aims to transform the Saudi economy by reducing dependence on hydrocarbons and promoting a service and knowledge-based economy.
-Special attention is given to tourism and the role of start-ups and SMEs in high value-added sectors.
+Italy aims to establish a strategic partnership with the nation as with the United Arab Emirates, extending cooperation to sectors such as renewable energy, digital, and space, and taking advantage of the investment opportunities offered by Saudi Vision 2030.
+This ambitious reform program aims to transform the Saudi economy by reducing its dependence on hydrocarbons and promoting a service- and knowledge-based economy.
+Particular attention is being paid to tourism and the role of startups and SMEs in high-value-added sectors.

-Thus, Vision 2030 is fostering an economic transformation that offers numerous advantages, including the development of local production chains, major infrastructure projects, and a young and growing population.
-In addition, the favorable business environment and tax advantages make Saudi Arabia an attractive destination for Italian companies seeking new international partnerships.
+Vision 2030 is therefore fostering an economic transformation that offers numerous advantages, including the development of local production chains, major infrastructure projects, and a young, growing population.
+Furthermore, the favorable business environment and tax advantages make Saudi Arabia an attractive destination for Italian companies seeking new international partnerships.

 In 2023, Italian exports to Saudi Arabia are. increased by 19%, reaching 4.9 billion euros, while Saudi imports decreased by 20% to 5.9 billion euros due to lower oil prices.